svropsitam/TETRAquantSimulator/README.md

 ## for the "Tetra Quant Simulator" Program

 This program allows users to draw on a canvas with wave effects and interaction with particles.
 Below is a detailed guide for using and configuring the program’s features.
+Markdown on buttons made on Ukrainian but you can easily autotranslate it with inbuilt browser translator.

 ## Features Description